 b.
 Alternatively, would it be appropriate to waive the current third-party sales restriction in cases where the purchasing transmission provider voluntarily commits not to pass-through the price of non-cost-based third-party purchases that exceed its OATT rates to its wholesale and native load retail customers?
 Would such a commitment by the purchasing transmission provider adequately ensure the continued value for third-party market power mitigation of the OATT cost-based rate backstop, while still permitting third-party sales to transmission providers?

 c.
 As another alternative, in recognition that new entrants” costs may be higher than those reflected in current OATT rates, we seek comment on an explicit price-cap for third-party sales to utilities to serve their OATT ancillary service obligations based on the purchasing utility's Commission-approved OATT rate plus an adder.
 For example, would an OATT-based cost cap set at 105 percent of the purchasing utility's existing OATT rate be appropriate given the potentially higher costs of new entrants?
-Would a cap equal to 105 percent of the purchasing transmission provider's OATT rate generally be high enough to cover the costs of new entrants and facilitate a market for ancillary services?
+Would a cap equal to 105 percent of the purchasing transmission provider's OATT rate generally be high enough to cover the costs of new entrants and facilitate a Start Printed Page 36405market for ancillary services?
 If not, how much of an adder would be needed to cover the costs of new entrants?
 If such a new resource margin is used, should the Commission limit its use to sales among non-affiliated companies?
 In addition, should a new resource margin be disallowed for sales between transmission providers?
 If such a new resource margin is used, should the Commission limit its use to times when the purchasing transmission provider has to rely on the third party provider?

 d.
 We also seek comment on whether the WSPP Agreement is an adequate vehicle for implementing a cost-based rate cap for ancillary service rates.
 If such a cap were established, should provision of all ancillary services made under the WSPP Agreement that remain at or below such cost-justified rate caps be considered just and reasonable, with no further mitigation measures needed?
 We seek comment on the following issues with respect to setting a cost-cap in the WSPP Agreement: How would such a cost cap be determined?
 Should such a cap for ancillary services be subject to the same requirements as the “up to” cap for power and energy in the current WSPP Agreement?
 Alternatively, could an experimental cap be based on the average ancillary service cost of all OATT sellers participating in the WSPP Agreement?
 Would it be sufficient to base an experimental cap on the costs of a “representative sample” of OATT sellers participating in the WSPP Agreement?
 How would a “representative sample” be determined?
 Should the cap include a new resource margin as described above?
 If yes, how would an appropriate adder be determined?
 Should a market monitor be established to oversee provision of ancillary service under the WSPP Agreement?
 Should this proposal be structured as a temporary pilot program, as were the original WSPP service schedules for market-based sales of energy and capacity?